PhillipPapastefanou/SimPHony/README.md

 * mpi4py
 * scipy
 * ...
+Note: When setting up the python environment on an HPC: Make sure to link your mpi4py installation to the existing MPI setup
 ## Setup
 Clone this repository and create a build folder in the main direcorty.
 Navigate to that build directory in the terminal and run:
 ``